okrauskopf/Flsun_V400/README.md

 - Infill changed to Gyroid
 - Retraction Z hop raised from 0.3 to 0.8
 - Material Flow (A.K.A.
 Extrusion Multiplier) set to a better default value at 98,5 instead of 100 but you should still calibrate for your filament!
-- The first extruder move from home is down to the edge of the bed instead of center to prevent filement drops in the bed center, changed in the start code
+- The first extruder move from home is down to the edge of the bed instead of center to prevent filament drops in the bed center, changed in the start code
 - BED_MESH_PROFILE LOAD="default" added to the start code (although this might be redundant, the jury is still out)
 - All bed and nozzle temperatures are taken from the currently chosen filament instead of fixed values.
 So changing filament in Cura actually does something.
 - Fan Speed takes it speed value from currently chosen filament instead of a fixed value